Which organ system is primarily responsible for transporting bloo... | Channels for Pearson+

 Multiple Choice

-Which organ system is primarily responsible for transporting blood through the human arterial and venous systems?
+Which organ system is primarily responsible for transporting blood, nutrients, gases, and wastes throughout the body?

 A